Your future career

 There are many benefits to studying a pathway programme – it is a unique opportunity for you to develop your skills surrounded by supportive staff who are experts in what they do.
 To help ensure you finish your programme with as many skills as possible, we have also designed a variety of ways for you to gain additional employability skills to help you in the competitive graduate employment market.

 At Teesside University, you will be fully prepared for the world of work.
 You will find workplace skills directly embedded into your curriculum.
 Degrees at the University are future-proofed – there is a focus on developing the digital skills which are valued by employers.
-Teesside University is Europe’s only Adobe Creative Campus, meaning you can spend time developing future-proof digital skills to help you in the workplace – such as creativity, critical-thinking, creative problem-solving, and collaboration.
+Teesside University is an Adobe Creative Campus, meaning you can spend time developing future-proof digital skills to help you in the workplace – such as creativity, critical-thinking, creative problem-solving, and collaboration.

 Discover practical learning experiences